 If you take shelter in a bathroom, lie in the bathtub.
 If possible, wrap yourself in coats, blankets or sleeping bags for protection against flying debris.

 If there's no time to reach a safe shelter, go outside and lie flat in a nearby ditch, culvert, ravine, or depression in the ground, and cover your head with your hands.
-Never take shelter underneath elevated structures like a manufactured home.
+Never take shelter underneath elevated structures like a mobile home.
 A tornado can pick up the home and put you in severe danger.

 The aftermath of a tornado can also be very dangerous.
 Stay in your shelter until the official “all clear” is given.
 Then: